toolwind/upgrade/packages/@tailwindcss-upgrade/README.md

 | `--inline-source-extension` | `-x`  | `string`   | Provide the extension of the inline source file (e.g. "html", "pug")     |
 | `--force`                   | `-f`  | `boolean`  | Force the migration (skips git dirty check)                              |
 | `--help`                    | `-h`  | `boolean`  | Display usage information                                                |

+## ⚠️ Important: Review Changes

+While this tool aims to be accurate, automated code migration can sometimes produce unexpected results, especially in complex scenarios like JavaScript/TypeScript files where utility classes might be constructed dynamically or embedded within template literals, or where JS looks like Tailwind utility classes to the parser (e.g. `() => !hidden && result` → ❌ `() => hidden! && result`).

+**Always review the changes made by this tool carefully** before committing them.
+Verify that the migrated utilities function as expected in your application's context.

 ## Contributing